mysqljs/mysql/Readme.md

 });
 ```

-This will make sure all previously enqueued queries are still executed before
+This will make sure all previously enqueued queries are still before sending a
-sending a `COM_QUIT` packet to the MySQL server.
-If a fatal error occurs
+`COM_QUIT` packet to the MySQL server.
+If a fatal error occurs before the
-before the `COM_QUIT` packet can be sent, an `err` argument will be provided
+`COM_QUIT` packet can be sent, an `err` argument will be provided to the
-to the callback, but the connection will be terminated regardless of that.
+callback, but the connection will be terminated regardless of that.

 An alternative way to end the connection is to call the `destroy()` method.
 This will cause an immediate termination of the underlaying socket.